pcardotatgit/ISE-Automation-Workshop/README.md

 Once the communication established client and server must use communication rules to communicate together. pxGrid relies on the STOMP communication for this.

-In terms of labs we start with two separate labs in order to get familiar with first websockets, and second with stomp.
+In terms of labs we start with two separate labs in order to get familiar with websockets first, and second with stomp.

 But you can skip  these two labs and go directly to the pxGrid websocket lab.

 code under construction

 # Lab 11 - STOMP Lab

+STOMP is the communication protocol used by pxGrid for the communication between clients and server.

+This lab just help to understand how it works

 code under construction